-The Secretary is a member of the Local Government Pension Scheme (Northern Ireland) (the Scheme) which is a funded defined benefit scheme, which provides retirement benefits for Council employees on a "career average revalued earnings" basis from 1 April 2015.
+The Secretary and Deputy Secretary are members of the Local Government Pension Scheme (Northern Ireland) (the Scheme) which is a funded defined benefit scheme, which provides retirement benefits for Council employees on a "career average revalued earnings" basis from 1 April 2015.
 Prior to that date benefits were built up on a "final salary" basis.